openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

   the outside world is crucial.
 Networking was originally handled by the `nova-network` service, but it has given way to the newer Neutron (formerly Quantum) networking service. `nova-network` still has some advantages over Neutron, and it is supported by Fuel in both Flat-DHCP and VLAN modes.
+Neutron is available in both VLAN segmentation and GRE segmentation modes.

-**Storage:**
+**Block storage and Image Storage:**
   OpenStack provides for two different types of storage: block storage and object storage.
 Block storage is traditional data storage, with small, fixed-size blocks that are mapped to locations on storage media.
 At its